Dr. Tushar Mehta, M.D. | Co-Founder, Health & Environmental Researcher | @EcoDocTush

 Nicholas Carter, M.A. | Co-Founder, Environmental Researcher | @NicholasDCarter

 An environmental researcher focused on the scientific links between agriculture and planetary health.
 His Master’s thesis focused on the GHG emissions of animal agriculture.
+He's on the advisory board of the Eco Cooks Club.
 He's written and been featured in The New Republic, Plant Based News, Sentient Media, Forbes, Macleans, and Planet Friendly News.
 Transitioning to plant-based farming systems has also been a focus where he’s written about sustainable farming practices with A-Well-Fed World and others.
-More recently he appeared as a guest on two Plant Proof podcasts for episodes on the environmental impacts of our food system and regenerative agriculture.
+More recently he appeared as a guest on three Plant Proof podcasts for episodes on the environmental impacts of our food system and regenerative agriculture and grazing.

 Nital Jethalal, MSc | International Economics & Trade | @PlantBasedEconomics